powenn/pinera1n/README.md

 Use this to setup all dependencies and download cheeckra1n with two commands

-after run these commands,checkra1n will in Home and already got permission
+after run these commands,checkra1n will locate at Home and already got permission

 - for `apt-get`
 ```